FrancescoSaverioZuppichini/A-journey-into-Convolutional-Neural-Network-visualization-/README.md

     torch.cuda.empty_cache()
 ```

-As we said, `imagenet` is a huge dataset with `1000` classes, represented by an integer not very human interpetable.
+As we said, `imagenet` is a huge dataset with `1000` classes, represented by an integer not very human interpretable.
 We can associate each class id to its label by loading the `imaganet2human.txt` and create a python dictionary.

 ```python